CPT in Illinois

 Personal Trainer Salaries in IL

-Annual earnings for personal trainers in IL vary depending on their experience levels.
-For example, although the average entry-level personal trainer salary in Illinois is about $27,828 per year, experienced trainers might make as much as $63,322 annually.
+Although the average entry-level personal trainer salary in Illinois is about $27,828 per year, experienced trainers might make as much as $63,322 annually.

-Your location can also determine how much you make as a personal trainer in Illinois.
 Check out the following list to learn about regional salary information for entry-level personal trainers in different Illinois cities:

 Applicants with a formal education and an official fitness trainer credential can sometimes negotiate higher wages when looking for personal trainer jobs in Illinois.
 Also, private health spas and fitness centers typically pay more than a typical community gym.